 - It is a 1966 model or older.

 - It is either a new vehicle, or on its first or second registration.

 - It is a hybrid-electric vehicle less than five years old.

-- It is a motorcycle which has been registered in Tuscan city area.
+- It is a motorcycle which has been registered in Tucson city area.